+~ .
 Event or Serious - Results in death.
 Adverse Drug - Is life -threatening.
 Reaction - Requires inpatient hospitalization or prolongation of existing hospitalization - Results in persistent or significant disability/in capacity, or - Results in a congenital anomaly/birth defect.
-Side effect Unintended effect occurring at normal dose related to the pharmacological Side effect properties of a drug.
-Original documents, data, and records (e.g. hospital records, clinical and office charts, laboratory notes, memoranda, subjects' diaries or evaluation checklists, pharmacy dispensing records, recorded data from automated instruments, Source copies or transcriptions certified after verification as being accurate copies, Documents / Data microfiches, photographic negatives, microfilm or magnetic media, x-rays, subject files, and records kept at the pharmacy, at the laboratories and at medico-technical departments involved in the clinical trial).
-An individual, company, institution, or organization which takes responsibility Sponsor for the initiation, management, and/or financing of a clinical trial.
-Subject / Participants A unique identifier assigned by the investigator to each trial subject to protect Identification the subject's identity and used in lieu of the subject's name when the Code investigator reports adverse events and/or other trial related data.
+Side effect Unintended effect occurring at normal dose related to the pharmacological properties of a drug.
+Source Documents / Data Original documents, data, and records (e.g. hospital records, clinical charts, laboratory notes, memoranda, subjects' diaries or evaluation pharmacy dispensing records, recorded data from automated instrume or transcriptions certified after verification as being accurate copies, in photographic negatives, microfilm or magnetic media, x-rays, subject records kept at the pharmacy, at the laboratories and at medical departments involved in the clinical trial).
+Sponsor An individual, company, institution, or organization which takes responsibility for the initiation, management, and/or financing of a clinical trial.
+Participants Identification Code A unique identifier assigned by the investigator to each trial subject subject's identity and used in lieu of the subject's name when the reports adverse events and/or other trial related data.
 Subject / Trial In this guideline, subject means human participants in a clinical Trial/BA/BE Subject / Studies.
-An individual who participates in a Clinical Trial/ BA/BE Studies, Participant Participant either as a recipient of the investigational product(s) or as a control.
+An individual who participates in a Clinical Trial/ BA/BE Studies, Participant either as a recipient of the investigational product(s) or as a control.
 Trial Site The location(s) where trial-related activities are actually conducted.
-Unexpected An adverse reaction, the nature or severity of which is not consistent with the Adverse Reaction Unregistered / applicable product information (e.g., investigator 5 Drochare) Un-enlisted Any product that is not registered / enlisted or permitted to be marketed Product in the country by the DRAP.
-Well-being (of the trial The physical and mental integrity of the subjects in a Clinical Trial/ BA/BE ' Studies. subjects)
+Unexpected An adverse reaction, the nature or severity of which is not consistent with the Adverse Reaction applicable product information (e.g., Investigator's Brochure) Unregistered / Un-enlisted Product Any product that is not registered / enlisted or permitted to be marketed in the country by the DRAP.
+Well-being (of the trial subjects) The physical and mental integrity of the subjects in a Clinical Trial/ BA/BE Studies.